markgrover/kite-examples/README.md

     * 11000 (Oozie server)
     * 21050 (Impala JDBC port)
 * __Bind daemons to the wildcard address__ Daemons that are accessed from the host need to listen on all network interfaces.
+This step may not be required in newer versions of the QuickStart VM.
 In [Cloudera Manager] (http://localhost:7180/cmf/services/status) for each of the services listed below, select the service, click "View and Edit" under the Configuration tab then search for "wildcard", check the box, then save changes.